alanoudmk/Web-Robot-Control-Panel/README.md

 This project is a web-based control panel for a robot, allowing users to send commands to the robot.

 Enviorment:
-- Visual Studio Code (HTML)
+- Visual Studio Code
-- XAMPP
+- XAMPP v3.3.0

 ***